Easy Forex Videos in Urdu

 Standard lot Size.

-A standard lot is defined as 100,000 units of the base currency.
+So a standard lot is equal as 100,000 units of the base currency.
 For an example, when you buy 1 standard lot of GBP/USD, you are purchasing 100,000 pounds with U.S. dollars.
 1 standard lot = $10 per pip.

 Mini Lot Size.

-A mini lot is defined as 10,000 units of the base currency.
+So a mini lot is equal as 10,000 units of the base currency.
 For an example, when you buy 1 mini lot of EUR/USD, you are purchasing 10,000 euros with U.S. dollars.
 1 mini lot = $1 per pip.

 Micro lot Size.

-A micro lot is defined as 1,000 units of the base currency.
+So a micro lot is equal as 1,000 units of the base currency.
 For an example, when you buy 1 micro lot of USD/CHF, you are purchasing 1,000 U.S. dollars with Swiss francs.
 1 micro lot = $0.10 per pip.

 Nano lot Size.

-A nano lot is defined as 100 units of the base currency.
+So a nano lot is equal as 100 units of the base currency.
 For an example, when you buy 1 nano lot of USD/CAD, you are purchasing 100 U.S. dollars with Canadian dollars.
 1 nano lot = $0.01 per pip.

 “Doing more with less.” and keep it your mind that financial success is almost always accomplished through the use of leverage.
 Your broker “lend” you additional capital, although no money changes hands.
 Brokers can offer wide range of leverage, anywhere from 1:1 to 2000:1